 - Which segregation pattern produces normal gametes?

 - Why does adjacent-2 segregation occur so rarely?

 A rare form of Down syndrome called familial Down syndrome is inherited (see figure 3.11).
 In familial Down syndrome, a phenotypically normal parent can carry a translocation.
-Such an individual would carry normal copies of chromosomes 14 and 21 and a chromosome that contains a fusion between the long arms of chromosome 14 and 21.
-In this balanced carrier person, the short arms of chromosome 14 and 21 have been lost, but since these regions do not carry vital genetic information, the individual can tolerate the loss of the two p arms.
+Such an individual would carry normal copies of chromosomes 14 and 21 and a chromosome that contains a fusion between the long (q) arms of chromosome 14 and 21.
+In this balanced carrier person, the short (p) arms of chromosome 14 and 21 have been lost, but since these regions carry repetitive sequences that are found on other chromosomes in the genome, the individual can tolerate the loss of the two p arms.
 This type of translocation, involving the fusion of the long arms of two acrocentric chromosomes, is called a Robertsonian translocation.
 The Robertsonian translocation, which involves only chromosomes 13, 14, 15, 21, and 22, is the most common chromosome abnormality in humans.

-A problem occurs during meiosis in this balanced carrier individual.
+A problem occurs during meiosis in a balanced carrier individual.
 The three chromosomes replicate, synapse, and attempt to segregate during anaphase of meiosis I and II.
-There are six possible types of gametes that can be produced by the carrier individual:
+There are six possible types of offspring that can be produced by the carrier individual:

 - Normal.
 When the normal gamete produced by the carrier parent fuses with a normal gamete from the other parent during fertilization, an offspring is produced that contains two copies of chromosomes 14 and 21.
 This offspring is phenotypically normal.